-An outline planning application for 10 houses is currently awaiting determination.
+An outline planning application for 10 houses has recently been approved provisionally.

 The site would extend the village beyond the existing settlement boundary but would not have significant effect on the rural character, provided that the development was low density and low rise in keeping with neighbouring development.
 It could provide an additional local amenity in the form of a riverside walk, but care would need to be taken to preserve the setting of the two nearby listed buildings.
 It could provide up to 10 new homes.